annaturupi/Assignments-2018/Lab02.md

 from nltk.corpus import stopwords

 tokens = get_tokens()
-# lambda expression here
+# the lambda expression below this comment
-# store stopwords in a variable for eficiency
+# stores stopwords in a variable for eficiency:
-# avoid retrieving them from ntlk for each iteration
+# it avoids retrieving them from ntlk for each iteration
 sw = stopwords.words('english')
 filtered = [w for w in tokens if not w in sw] count = Counter(filtered)